Changi Airport's new Terminal 4 opens doors to public

 Leveraging on technology and innovation will make possible more convenient passenger processes and improved staff productivity, CAG said.

+The vice president of the terminal's Programme Management Office, Ms Poh Li San, projected that once the terminal is fully operational and stable, it will be able to operate with 10 per cent fewer staff than T3.

-Airport system and flight trials will continue until the terminal opens later this year, it said.
+CAG said airport system and flight trials will continue until the terminal opens later this year.